-The aim of this subject is to provide students with an enhanced understanding of law and legal practice in an Asian jurisdiction through intensive pre-departure teaching, supervision of a research project on an Asian jurisdiction, a student-led seminar reflecting on their learning experiences and legal experience in an approved role in a workplace setting in Asia.
+The aim of this subject is to provide students with an enhanced understanding of law and legal practice in an Asian jurisdiction through:

-In 2020, the chosen jurisdiction is India.
-Students are responsible for making their own logistical arrangements and bookings, including visas, but the coordinators will provide support.
+In 2023, the chosen jurisdiction is Indonesia.
+If travel to Indonesia is not possible, online internships will be permitted.
+If travel to Indonesia is possible, students are responsible for making their own logistical arrangements and bookings, including visas, but the subject coordinator will provide support.

 Intended learning outcomes

 A student who successfully completes this subject will have:

 - An enhanced knowledge of a particular legal area relevant to an Asian jurisdiction and the work placement;

 - Strengthened their ability to understand professional practice in Asia by doing challenging legal work in a practical setting;